 One of the first students trained with Victoria was Theresa Bertolino, a junior nursing major from Hyde Park, Mass.
 “Sacred Heart’s goal is to make us as prepared as possible before we’re in a live setting with live patients, with real moms and real babies,” Bertolino says.
 “To have a mannequin that is realistic is a great resource, a great learning opportunity.
 I’ve worked on other simulators that weren’t as lifelike, but with Victoria you can do things like hold her hand and make more genuine contact—it gives a lot more opportunities for realistic scenarios.”

-Construction began this summer on an additional, three-bed lab that will house the most advanced computerized training system available.
-Once complete, Sacred Heart’s Department of Nursing clinical simulation lab will consist of three nursing laboratories with 16 beds and six ambulatory care exam tables.
+The additional, three-bed laboratory houses the most advanced computerized training system available, three nursing laboratories with 16 beds, and six ambulatory care exam tables.

 • Display specific eye or pupil responses